 What if the most powerful force for energizing all Yoga practices were as obvious and visible as the Sun?
 The fact is that it is.
 The Sun, properly understood not merely as an outer but as an inner energy source, reflects the supreme light of Yoga both in our own hearts and in the world of nature around us.

-However, if we look at traditional and ancient cultures from throughout world, we discover a strong awareness of the Sun as a spiritual force, and as great symbol and a secret doorway to a higher reality.
-We note extensive religious, spiritual, yogic, astrological and shamanic traditions that revere the Sun in various ways and also seek to understand the wisdom and grace behind its outer form, intuiting through the Sun the supreme force behind all existence.
+If we look at traditional and ancient cultures from throughout world, we discover a strong awareness of the Sun as a spiritual force, and as great symbol and a secret doorway to a higher reality.
+We note extensive religious, spiritual, yogic, astrological and shamanic traditions that revere the Sun and also seek to understand the wisdom and grace behind its outer form, intuiting through the Sun the supreme force behind all existence.

 The Sun is the most visible representation of the deity, the veritable “Face of the God” as the ancient Vedas eloquently state.
 The Sun is no mere luminous material globe or light in the outer sense, but the source of life, intelligence, love, and consciousness: light in the inner sense as well.
 Throughout the ancient world, continuing in some areas down to present day, we find a worship of the Sun as part of a greater religion or spiritual path of light, enlightenment and Self-realization.
 This solar religion or solar dharma generally occurs along with a cult of the sacred Fire and the mystic Moon and other aspects of light, and as part of a worship of nature as a whole and of the cosmic mind.